Environmental Advisory Committee

 E. Undertaking such additional duties as requested by the Township Commissioners.

-The EAC meets on the fourth Wednesday of every month at 7:00 pm in the first floor Conference Room at the Township Building, located at 214 Sykes Lane.
+The EAC meets on the fourth Wednesday of every month at 7:00 pm in the second floor Conference Room at the Township Building, located at 214 Sykes Lane.
 Meetings are open to the public.
-During the pandemic, however, meetings will be held by Zoom.
-The login information is here: https://us02web.zoom.us/j/89184689302.
-The meeting ID is

 The EAC has seven members who are appointed by the Board of Commissioners for three-year terms and serve without compensation.
 If you are interested in joining the EAC as a full or ad-hoc member, please contact the EAC Chair or your NPT Commissioner.

 |Environmental Advisory Council Members